DInfanger/pvalue_functions/README.md

-As the R package [`pvaluefunctions`](https://cran.r-project.org/package=pvaluefunctions) has now been released on CRAN, all new information can be found on my [GitHub page for the package](https://github.com/DInfanger/pvaluefunctions).
+As the R package [`pvaluefunctions`](https://cran.r-project.org/package=pvaluefunctions) has now been released on CRAN, all new information concerning the package and updates can be found on my [GitHub page for the package](https://github.com/DInfanger/pvaluefunctions).

 This repository is no longer being supported with updates\!
 To reproduce